Milesq/simply-v1/README.md

 # simply-v1

-## This project has been deprecaed
+## This project has been deprecaed and will be replaced
 Simply, useful language

 Simply was planned as simply language dedicated for everyday problems / write interactive configurations and useful scripts.